DeviPrasad/tls13c/book/part-03.md

 ### Protecting Confidentiality, Integrity, and Authenticity of TLS traffic

 Section 5.2, page 89 of RFC 8446 presents two type definitions for protected data records.
 We reproduce the types here with minor notational embellishments.
 For example, we indicate position of each field relative to the beginning of the data structure.
 This comes handy while writing constraints on field-lengths.
 They are also useful in relating the sizes of the components of plaintext and ciphertext.
-We can eaily turn such specifications into assertions in the Rust progam.
+We can easily turn such specifications into assertions in the Rust program.

     struct {
         0:1    - ContentType opaque_type = application_data; /* val u8 = 23 */